David Tomaselli, Psy.D.

 I see psychotherapy as our sharing space to help open new possibilities for living.

 I believe that our emotions and symptoms speak to us – prompting us to consider other ways of being in the world with others.
-I rely on relational, psychodynamic, existential, and integrative perspectives to help you recognize, explore, accept, and cope with the fullness of your needs, wants, and values as they play out in your life.
 I am curious about – and hope to foster your curiosity about – your automatic sense of who you can and cannot be, the roots of these limitations, and how to take value-based action in service of your vision of a good life.
+My approach relies on relational, psychodynamic, existential, and integrative perspectives to walk with you in your growing awareness of varied internal states and experiences of agency relative to deepening emotional understanding.

 I provide individual psychotherapy for adults of all ages.
 I look forward to meeting you for a consultation so we might further foster your vision of a good life.